 Students should visit the Providence College Human Resources Careers website, and click on “Student and G.A.
 Positions”.
 Graduate Assistant (G.A.) positions are available only to students who have been accepted into a Providence College graduate school program.
 Information about student work study positions is available on the Financial Aid Student Employment website.

 May I have access to my student’s grades?

 Under Providence College’s FERPA policy, confidential information from a student’s education record may be released to the parent (s) of the student, or any other designated individual, only with the written consent of the student.
-The student must have a RELEASE OF INFORMATION AUTHORIZATION FORM filed with the Office of Enrollment Services/Academic Records, Harkins Hall, 310 authorizing the parent access to academic information, academic standing, and/or financial information in order for information to be released.
-Please check the Confidentiality of Student Records sidebar on the Parents Program website or visit Enrollment Services.
+The student must have a FERPA Release Form filed with the Office of the Registrar, Harkins Hall 310, authorizing the parent access to academic information, academic standing, and/or financial information in order for information to be released.
+For more information , please visit the Parents Program Confidentiality of Student Records page or visit the Office of the Registrar.

 How can my student learn about study abroad opportunities?

-Information about study abroad can be found at the Center for International Studies webpage.
+Information about study abroad can be found at the Center for Global Education.
 Students are also encouraged to attend a monthly information session held prior to the December 1 application deadline.
 To schedule an appointment with a staff member, students should e-mail firstname.lastname@example.org.

 What assistance is available for students who may experience academic difficulty?

 The Student Success Center provides academic and developmental support for all students, with unique attention and support for students with disabilities and intercollegiate student-athletes.
 Examples of services include: tutorial and writing assistance, academic skills workshops, individualized academic mentoring, coordination of reasonable accommodations for students with disabilities, and specialized programs such as GRE/GMAT test preparation.

 When are bills due?